Cumia reticulata: Description

 Members of the Neogastropoda are mostly gonochoric and broadcast spawners.
+These snails also asexually reproduce.
 The lifecycle of these snails start off as embryos that develop into planktonic trochophore larvae.
 After the larval stage, they evolve into juvenile veligers before becoming fully grown adults.
 The length of the shell varies between 10 mm and 64 mm.

 Distribution

-The type locality is Sicily.
-It also occurs off West Africa.
-They are also located in the Southwest Mediterranean Sea and are not considered as widely dispersed species.
+The type is mostly found in Sicily, Italy.
+It also occurs off West Africa and in the southwest Mediterranean Sea and are not considered as a widely dispersed species.

 Feeding habits

 The vampire snail feeds at night when fishes are asleep.
-Their modified mouthpart can slice flesh like tiny scalpels.
+Their mouthpart can slice flesh like tiny scalpels.
 At the end of their mouth is a mounted proboscis.
 These snails possess a long thin proboscis to feed on the blood of fish.
 Once contact is made between the proboscis and the skin of the fish, the proboscis extends its length to gain access to the blood vessel.
-Their proboscis can stretch 3 times its body length and allows them to bypass many fishes defenses to blood sucking.
-An example would be the Parrot fish's mucus sleeping bag.
+Their proboscis can stretch 3 times its body length and therefore allows them to bypass many fishes defenses to blood sucking, such as the Parrot fish's mucus sleeping bag.